MozaicWorks/CleanCodeExercises/Readme.md

 * An uglified version of the [Yatzy Refactoring Kata](https://github.com/emilybache/Yatzy-Refactoring-Kata) - everything moved into one large function and the code mixed up a bit
 * [Refactor Conditionals](https://github.com/emilybache/Refactor-Conditionals/), with the C++ version adapted to use doctest

+Classes:

+* The [elections kata](https://github.com/SoftwareCraftsmanshipGrenoble/elections) by the Grenoble Software Craft community.
+Contributed back the C# and C++ versions.